miRTop/incubator/projects/tewari/README.md

 * Inside the same tool, how replicates from each lab but different protocols reproduce by isomiR type
 * Inisde each lab and protocol, how tools reproduce each other by isomiR type

-## For each tool, similarity between replicates of each lab/protocol
+## For each tool, general stats of each lab/protocol

 ###  Number of differents isomiRs for each lab for protocol TrueSeq: